Hegen44/NoHullsBarr/README.md

 # NoHullsBarr

 This is a college game project build.
 It is a 2D underwater RPG game team project written in JavaScript.
-I programmed the enemies AI, player movement and control, in game physical, tile set system, fish AI, and some of terrain generating.

 ## How To Play